 Department of Electrical and Electronic Engineering, Graduate School of Information Science and Electrical Engineering

 Department of Electrical Engineering and Computer Science, School of Engineering

 A system is a group of interacting elements and the aim of “control” is to achieve the desired system behaviour.
-From physical systems such as robots, drones and vehicles to signal processing such as musical signals and images, anything that has dynamics can be a candidate for the systems to be controlled.
-Our laboratory studies Systems and Control theory and various applications in this area.
-In particular, we work on networked systems and multi-agent systems such as vehicle platooning and cooperative drones.
+From physical systems such as robots, drones, and vehicles to signal processing such as music signals and images, anything that has dynamics can be a candidate for the systems to be controlled.
+Our group studies systems & control theory and various applications in this area.
+In particular, we work on autonomous vehicles/mobile robots such as vehicle platooning and cooperative drones.
 Each agent in such a system can only collect some partial information in the network such as the position and/or speed of the neighbouring agents, and our task is to control the behaviour of the whole network under such constraints.
-We also work on vibration control such as vibration suppression for multi-storey building subjected to an earthquake, and digital signal processing.
+We also work on various other topics such as mechanical vibration control and digital signal processing.

 The increase of computing capability and the development of powerful (micro)processors that we have witnessed in the last years has motivated engineers to design more sophisticated ad-hoc control strategies based on "Optimization".
 The importance of this science is dictated by the fact that virtually any engineering problem is (or can be reduced to) a functional minimization.
 For instance, finding the “best” route in path planning amounts to finding the one that minimizes a cost (function), which is the contribution of factors such as distance, time, fuel consumption, and so on.
 The main challenge is to find a suitable balance between convergence speed, low computational requirements, and range of problems that can be solved.
 Our group aims at developing efficient algorithms to be employed in a wide area of engineering applications, including, but not limited to, control and signal processing.